 What surprises many people about Corgis is their ability to run quite fast.
 Corgis have been recorded as running as fast as 25 mph at top speed.
 Although the short legs and long back of the Corgi do not do well with long distance running, this physical makeup does not slow them down at all during sprints.

 A big reason for their speed is the Corgi’s use of their core rather than their legs while running.
-Let this be a furry and adorable inspiration for you to pump out those crunches every day!

 How Long Can a Corgi Run at One Time?